 For Seven Days Thesis Project

 For Seven Days is a thesis project that I worked on for my Master's Degree at Academy of Art.
-This project will create a web platform offering 7-days-challenges that will make an impact on people's lives in the smallest possible but most essential of ways.
+It is a web platform offering 7-days-challenges that will make an impact on people's lives in the smallest possible but most essential of ways.
 The challenge can be as simple as "I'm throwing morning dance party #forsevendays”.

-As the primary designer for this project, I had to conceptualize the idea, came up with product strategy, designed the entire end-to-end interaction, conducted market and user research, and coded the product into a half-working prototype that is currently live on forsevendays.com, using languages like PHP and MYSQL.
+As the primary designer for this project, I had to conceptualize the idea, come up with product strategy, gather market research, conduct user testing, design the entire end-to-end interaction and code the product into a half-working prototype that is currently live on forsevendays.com, using database languages like PHP and MYSQL.

 Project Duration: 2013 - 2015 (1.5 years)

-Making a New Year's resolution is a great way to make a positive change in our life, whether it's going to the gym, waking up earlier, or saving money.
-A lot of people have great resolution ideas to achieve their goals, however, statistics show that only 9.2 percent of people ever achieve their New Year's resolutions and break free from their bad habits.
-By the first week, 27% of us abandon our goals.
-At the two-week mark, 31% of people quit, and just over half of us make it to the one-month mark.
-One reason why most of New Year’s resolution fail is because most of us create too much resistance by injecting too many resolutions and goals into our minds.
+Making a New Year's resolution is a great way to make a positive change in life, whether it's going to the gym, waking up earlier, or saving money.
+A lot of people have great resolution ideas to achieve their goals, however, statistics show that only 9.2% of people ever achieve their New Year's resolutions and break free from their bad habits.
+By the first week, 27% of those people abandon their goals.
+At the two-week mark, 31% of people quit, and just over half of them make it to the one-month mark.
+One reason why most of New Year’s resolution fail is because most people create too much resistance by injecting too many resolutions and goals into their minds.
 People fail when they set unrealistic goals.